-Summary of Product Characteristics

-1 NAME OF THE MEDICINAL PRODUCT

-Valganciclovir Rowex 450 mg film coated tablet

-2 QUALITATIVE AND QUANTITATIVE COMPOSITION

-Each film-coated tablet contains 496.3 mg of valganciclovir hydrochloride equivalent to 450 mg of valganciclovir (as free base).
+Summary of Product Characteristics 1 NAME OF THE MEDICINAL PRODUCT Valganciclovir Rowex 450 mg film coated tablet 2 QUALITATIVE AND QUANTITATIVE COMPOSITION Each film-coated tablet contains 450 mg valganciclovir (as hydrochloride).
 For the full list of excipients, see section 6.1.

-3 PHARMACEUTICAL FORM
+3 PHARMACEUTICAL FORM Film-coated tablet.

-Film-coated tablet

-Pink, oval, biconvex, film coated tablets (16.7 x 7.8 mm), debossed with "J" on one side and "156" on the other side.
+Pink, oval, biconvex, film-coated tablets (16.7 x 7.8 mm), debossed with "J" on one side and "156" on the other side.

 4 CLINICAL PARTICULARS

 4.1 Therapeutic Indications

 Valganciclovir Rowex is indicated for the induction and maintenance treatment of cytomegalovirus (CMV) retinitis in adult patients with acquired immunodeficiency syndrome (AIDS).

 Valganciclovir Rowex is indicated for the prevention of CMV disease in CMV-negative adults and children (aged from birth to 18 years) who have received a solid organ transplant from a CMV-positive donor.

 4.2 Posology and method of administration

+Posology

 Caution - Strict adherence to dosage recommendations is essential to avoid overdose; see sections 4.4 and 4.9.

 Valganciclovir is rapidly and extensively metabolised to ganciclovir after oral dosing.
 Oral valganciclovir 900 mg b.i.d. is therapeutically equivalent to intravenous ganciclovir 5 mg/kg b.i.d.

 Treatment of cytomegalovirus (CMV) retinitis

 Adult patients

 Induction treatment of CMV retinitis:

 For patients with active CMV retinitis, the recommended dose is 900 mg valganciclovir (two Valganciclovir Rowex 450 mg tablets) twice a day for 21 days and, whenever possible, taken with food.
 Prolonged induction treatment may increase the risk of bone marrow toxicity (see section 4.4).
 Maintenance treatment of CMV retinitis:

 Following induction treatment, or in patients with inactive CMV retinitis, the recommended dose is 900mg valganciclovir (two Valganciclovir Rowex 450 mg tablets) once daily and, whenever possible, taken with food.
 Patients whose retinitis worsens may repeat induction treatment; however, consideration should be given to the possibility of viral drug resistance.

-The safety and efficacy of valganciclovir in the treatment of CMV retinitis have not been established in adequate and well-controlled clinical studies in paediatric patients.
+The duration of maintenance treatment should be determined on an individual basis.
+Paediatric population The safety and efficacy of valganciclovir in the treatment of CMV retinitis have not been established in adequate and well-controlled clinical studies in paediatric patients.
 Prevention of CMV disease in solid organ transplantation:

-Adult patients

-For kidney transplant patients, the recommended dose is 900 mg (two Valganciclovir Rowex 450 mg tablets) once daily, starting within 10 days post-transplantation and continuing until 100 days post-transplantation.
+Adult patients 15 August 2019 CRN008L9H Page 1 of 16 For kidney transplant patients, the recommended dose is 900 mg (two Valganciclovir Rowex 450 mg tablets) once daily, starting within 10 days post-transplantation and continuing until 100 days post-transplantation.
 Prophylaxis may be continued until 200 days post- transplantation (see sections 4.4, 4.8 and 5.1).
 For patients who have received a solid organ transplant other than kidney, the recommended dose is 900 mg (two Valganciclovir Rowex 450 mg tablets) once daily, starting within 10 days post-transplantation and continuing until 100 days post-transplantation.
 Whenever possible, the tablets should be taken with food.